-The culture medium was optimized by transferring initial inoculum (~2.5 g FW adventitious roots) to various strengths of MS liquid medium (1/4, 1/2, 3/4, and full strength) and different concentrations of sucrose (1.0, 3.0, 4.5, and 6.0%) for biomass production.
-For improving adventitious root biomass, optimal inoculum density was standardized using various levels (2.5, 5.0, 10.0, 15.0, and 20.0 g FW) of initial inoculum.
+The optimal culture medium for adventitious root biomass production was identified by transferring the initial inoculum (~2.5 g FW adventitious roots) to various strengths of MS liquid medium (1/4, 1/2, 3/4, and full strength) and different concentrations of sucrose (1.0, 3.0, 4.5, and 6.0%); 250 ml Erlenmeyer flasks containing 50 ml medium were used to determine the optimal inoculum density for maximum root biomass production.
+The optimal inoculum density was identified using various levels (2.5, 5.0, 10.0, 15.0, and 20.0 g FW) of the initial inoculum.
 Each treatment was carried out three times with seven flasks.
-Growth ratio (GR) was calculated using the following equation [19]:
+The growth ratio was calculated using the following equation (Praveen and Murthy, 2010):

-2.4.
 GC-MS Analysis

-The adventitious root mass (1.0 g FW) harvested from suspension culture and rhizome of field grown plants was subsequently air-dried for 1 hour and completely ground using pestle and mortar.
-Extraction was carried out with methanol (10 mL) until ground root changed into white color by sonication.
+The adventitious root masses (1.0 g FW) harvested from suspension culture and the rhizomes of field-grown plants were subsequently air-dried for 1 h and completely ground using pestle and mortar.
+Extraction was carried out by sonication with methanol (10 ml) until the ground root colour changed to white.
 After centrifugation at 8,000 rpm for 15 min, the upper aqueous layer was collected and filtered through a nylon membrane filter and injected into the GC-MS equipment for analysis.

-2.4.1.
 GC-MS Programme

-Consider the following: column: Elite-5MS (5% diphenyl/95% dimethyl poly siloxane) (Perkin Elmer) 30 m × 0.25 mm × 0.25 μm, film thickness 0.25 μm, equipment: GC Clarus 500 Perkin Elmer, California, USA, carrier gas: 1 mL per min., split: 10 : 1, detector: mass detector Turbomass gold-Perkin Elmer, software: Turbomass 5.2, sample injected: 2.0 μL.
+The GC apparatus used was an Elite-5MS (5% diphenyl/95% dimethyl poly siloxane) column, 30 m × 0.25 mm × 0.25 μm, with a film thickness of 0.25 μm, with a GC Clarus 500 chromatograph (both Perkin Elmer, California, USA).
+The carrier gas rate was 1 ml min−1, split: 10 : 1.
+The mass detector was a Turbomass Gold (Perkin Elmer, California, USA) running Turbomass v5.2 software.
+Each injected sample was 2.0 μl.

-2.4.2.
 Oven Temperature Programme

-Consider the following: 110 °C – 2.0 min: hold, up to 200°C at the rate of 10 °C/min: no hold, up to 280 °C at the rate of 5 °C/min: 9.0 min hold, injector temperature: 250 °C, total GC running time: 36 min.
+The oven temperature programme used was as follows: 110 °C for 2.0 min; hold;  10 °C min−1 increase up to 200 °C; immediate further increase up to 280 °C at the rate of 5 °C min−1; and hold for 9.0 min.
+The injector temperature was 250 °C, and the total GC running time was 36 min.

-2.4.3.
 MS Programme

-Library used NIST version 2005: inlet line temperature: 200 °C, source temperature: 200 °C, electron energy: 70 Ev, mass scan (m/z): 45–450, solvent delay: 0–2.0 min, total MS running time: 36 min.
+The MS conditions were as follows: inlet line temperature, 200 °C; source temperature, 200 °C; electron energy, 70 Ev; mass scan (m/z), 45–450; solvent delay, 0–2.0 min; and total MS running time, 36 min.
+The library used was NIST version 2005.

-2.5.
 Statistical Analysis

-All experimental data were subjected to one way ANOVA followed by statistical significance test.
-Data were presented as mean, mean ± SE.
-The mean separations were analyzed by using Duncan’s multiple range test with significance level of (IBM SPSS statistics).
+All experimental data were subjected to one-way ANOVA followed by statistical significance testing.
+Data are presented as means ± SE.
+The mean separations were analysed using Duncan’s multiple range test, with P < [x] considered significant (IBM SPSS statistics).

+Author Contributions

+Acknowledgements

 References